Vasanthadithya-mundrathi/Sovereign-s-Edict/README.md

 - SIH 2025 organizers
 - Legal experts and policy analysts who contributed to the domain knowledge
 - Google for the Gemini API

+## Security

+The project follows strict security practices to protect sensitive information:

+- Environment variables are managed through `.env` files that are excluded from version control
+- All sensitive data is properly handled according to data protection regulations
+- Regular security audits are conducted to identify and address vulnerabilities
+- Dependencies are regularly updated to patch known security issues

+For more detailed information, see [SECURITY.md](docs/SECURITY.md).